-Now we can overwrite the generic in instance\A by passing a parameter value from a higher level module that instantiates it.
+Now we can overwrite the generic in instance_A by passing a parameter value from a higher level module that instantiates it.

 '''

 entity top level is

-. . .

 architecture behavior of top level is

 component instance A is

 generic (example A : time);

 port (

 in A : in std logic;

 out A : out std logic;

-);

 end component;

 . . .

 begin

-Al : instance A
+A1 : instance A

 generic map (example_A => 20 ns)

 port map (

-in A => in A,
+in A \Rightarrow in A,

 out A => out A

 );

-. . .

 end process;

 '''

-Notice that we are setting the example\A parameter value to be 20 ns in the code above.
-20 ns will override the 5 ns value in the instance\A module.
+Notice that we are setting the example_A parameter value to be 20 ns in the code above.
+20 ns will override the 5 ns value in the instance_A module.
 This way, a parameter from a higher level module can propagate to a lower level module via passing without needing to change the instantiated code.
+If you want to use the default value then you do not need to define the generic map statement in the instantiation.